-Advertising Agency Resource List – Updated Monthly
+Advertising Agency Resource List – Updated Often

-My advertising agency resource list is curated to help advertising, digital, design and PR agencies easily find the inspiration and industry resources that will help y’all build killer agencies and careers.
+My advertising agency resource list is curated to help advertising, digital, design, and PR agencies easily find the inspiration and industry resources that will help y’all build killer agencies and careers.

-The Resources List…
+The Advertising Agency Resource List…

 Advertising Agency News Resources